Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Is crab rangoon served hot or cold?

-Crab rangoon is usually served hot, however, it can also be served cold.
+Crab rangoon is usually served hot; however, it can also be served cold.
 If serving crab rangoon cold, it is important to refrigerate the wontons until ready to serve.
-When reheating, make sure to heat up the wontons until they are crispy and hot before eating.

-Should I freeze crab rangoon before frying?
+Should I freeze the crab rangoon before frying?

 It is not absolutely necessary to freeze the crab rangoon before frying, although it can be helpful to help keep the wontons from sticking together while they are being fried.
-Once frozen, the wontons should be fried in hot oil until golden brown and crispy.

 What makes crab rangoon sweet?

-Crab rangoon is often made with cream cheese and added sugar, which gives it its signature sweet taste.
 While our recipe does not add any sugar, dipping the fried rangoons in a Thai sweet chili sauce will add a bit of sweetness to the dish.

 More Recipes You’ll Love